vitorAugusto2/leetcode-solution/README.md

 This repository contains my Python solutions to LeetCode problems, covering various topics in data structures and algorithms.
 Each solution consists of a .py file containing the source code with their approach, including an analysis of time and space complexity.

-Feel free to explore the solutions and check out my [LeetCode Profile](https://leetcode.com/u/vitorAugusto2/)
+Feel free to explore the solutions and check out my [LeetCode Profile](https://leetcode.com/u/vitorAugusto2/) and my algorithm study [page](http://vitoralp.notion.site).

 ## Algorithms